Auction

 within 24 hours of when we receive them during the business week (Monday

 through Friday).
 We occasionally take longer.
-If you ever need to contact
+If you need to contact

-your calls to the hours of 10am-10pm CST unless there is an emergency.
+your calls to the hours of 10am-6pm CST unless there is an emergency.

 E-mail sent on the weekends may not be responded to as quickly.
 If you